 I know all about this obstacle when I started my entrepreneurial journey a decade ago in 2006.
 I was working in the corporate world with my husband when we found out I was pregnant with our first child.
 We’d been trying for over 4 years so, to say the least, we were ecstatic!

 I started thinking about my life as a mother and what I really wanted.
-I couldn’t bare the thought of going back to work after giving birth.
+I couldn’t bear the thought of going back to work after giving birth.
 I wasn’t happy at the company where I worked and wanted to find a way to work from home to raise my sweet baby girl which was something I always wanted to do.

 It just so happened my husband (who always had the entrepreneurial itch) had recently opened his own real estate brokerage.
 He’d been working as a real estate agent for many years and decided it was time to be his own boss.
 It was this brokerage that gave me the perfect opportunity to make money in real estate working alongside my husband.

 We worked hard to prepare the business and both left our jobs a couple of months before the baby was due.
 Over the years God made a way for me to take care of all three of my children without needing to put them in daycare; which was a personal desire for me.
-For this I’m extraordinarily grateful.
+For this, I’m extraordinarily grateful.

 The other reason I struggled was in large part due to the obstacle I alluded to earlier.
 And the faster you can identify it in yourself and overcome it – the better off you’ll be.